Beyond A Failed Nominee: Whistleblower Retaliation Another Problem At The VA

 The VA's "structure is very feudal, and there's very little that the national office actually can do to crack down on problems and abuses of power in the local areas," Devine says.

-Other VA whistleblowers claim the whistleblower-protection office is dragging its feet on these cases amid staffing and other challenges.
-According to a VA spokesperson, the whistleblower protection office now employs 68 people with the goal of reaching a full staff of 98 employees.
+Other VA whistleblowers say the whistleblower-protection office is dragging its feet on these cases amid staffing and other challenges.
+According to a VA spokesperson, the whistleblower protection office now employs 68 people with the goal of reaching a full staff of 98.

 Prominent whistleblower Katherine Mitchell, a physician who testified before Congress about threats to patient care at the Phoenix VA, says she hasn't seen any progress on the case she filed with the office alleging she suffered retaliation.